-There’s no gainsaying that moving to a new house is an astonishingly stressful method.
-There are cartons to pack, communication or postal to redirect, trash to be cleared, places to be cleaned, removalists to order…not to consider the ever-present worry that you’ve overlooked something big (did someone remember to get the cat?!).
+There’s no gain saying that moving to a new house is an astonishingly stressful.
+There are cartons to pack, communication or postal to redirect, trash to be cleared, places to be cleaned, removalists to order and many more items.
+Furthermore, the ever-present worry that you’ve overlooked something big (did someone remember to get the cat?!).

 In amongst all this pressure, you also have to assure that your new address will have energy – a very significant job that is all usually ignored in the chaos of the move.